Define priority for Azure AD mapping

 Assume you have defined two Azure AD mappings that have the following criteria,

-General Users Mapping is created before Executive Users Mapping.
+The General Users Mapping was created before Executive Users Mapping.

 Here is how inSync imports users based on the criteria defined in the Azure AD mappings,